Clover in lawns can be a major headache for many gardeners.

 The flowers are yellow and look similar to Honeysuckle but sometimes have a red streak which is where their nickname ‘Eggs and Bacon’ comes from.
 They’re generally seen between April and September.

 Birds Foot Trefoil differs from other Clover species in that each plant is anchored by a deep taproot, similar to Smooth Hawks Beard.

 Clover is a perennial wildflower which you’ll see in meadows all across the UK.

 It’s a perennial plant, which means it’ll come back year after year.

-Because they’re a wildflower, they grow in a range of soil types but prefer medium to alkaline soils which are low in nitrogen.
+Because they’re a wildflower, they grow in a range of soil types but prefer medium to alkaline soils that are low in nitrogen.
 Lawns that lack nitrogen usually lack healthy grass which makes them the perfect place for Clover to spread.

 And they spread quite aggressively.

 Some people actually like Clover in their lawns but many don’t.
-So despite it actually being a wildflower, most gardeners consider it a weed and a symptom of a less than perfectly healthy lawn.
+So despite it actually being a wildflower, most gardeners consider it a weed and a symptom of a less than a perfectly healthy lawn.

 But at the end of the day, your garden is a place for you to express yourself freely.
 If you like them, keep them.

 If not I’ll show you how to get rid of them and prevent them from returning.